Consensys/doc.teku/docs/Reference/CLI/Subcommands/Validator-Client.md

 If multiple beacon node endpoints are configured, the first one is used as primary and others as failovers.

+!!! note

+    This option cannot be used with the [sentry beacon nodes early access feature](../../../HowTo/Sentry-Nodes.md).

 The default is `http://127.0.0.1:5051`.

 ## `config-file`